Procedures for Applying to the Graduate Program

 - Application Review.
 Faculty members from the department will review each complete application in detail.

-- Interviews.
-Qualified applicants will be invited for an in-person interview.
+- Qualified applicants will be invited for an in-person interview.
 Teams of faculty members and community partner SLP supervisors interview each qualified applicant to help us learn more about you.
 You will also have the opportunity to learn more about Southern University and the speech-language pathology program.
-Interview dates for our next cycle of admissions are: April 1, 2022 to May 27, 2022.
+Interview dates for our next cycle of admission are: April 22, 2023 to June 17, 2023.

 - Offers of Admission.
 Following the interviews, the Admissions Committee will discuss each applicant and make one of three initial offers: admission, waitlist, or denial.

-- Acceptance.
-We ask that each student who is offered admission reply to us by June 10th.
+- We ask that each student who is offered admission reply to us by June 30, 2023.
 We do not release waitlist rankings; the waitlist remains open until the first day of classes.

 - Applicants must have earned a baccalaureate degree from a regionally accredited college or university.